Sometimes conversions seem troublesome, they do get easier with practice (like most things). If your notes are not handy review the example below.

 =10,454 g of water.

-If you don't have you conversion list here one for you online: Conversions
+If you don't have your conversion list, here one for you online: Conversions